segyges/The-Great-Project/01-can-language-models-think.md

 Some category of program, X, can never do X. Therefore, it cannot think.
 (Possibly we mean to imply that no model of any kind can think).

 In some limited cases this is true.
-A single layer neural network cannot compute the XOR\* function, for one famous example.
+A single layer neural network* cannot compute the XOR\* function, for one famous example.
 Certainly, human thought is at least as complex as XOR, so anything which cannot compute XOR cannot think.
-This is a good argument against a single-layer perceptron being able to think.
+This is a good argument against a single-layer neural network being able to think.

 Generally speaking this is untrue of any broad category of architectures still in use in 2024, the most common of which is the transformer.
 They are Turing-complete\*, or as close to Turing-complete as anything which has finite memory can be.
 (For any unfamiliar: This means that it can perform any computation.)
 There are a few theoretical arguments pertaining to the complexities of the circuits they can learn, but most of them do not seem to make them less general than a human being, which also have only a finite ability to deal with complexity.